Pitman's Theorem, Black-Scholes Equation, and Derivative Pricing for Fundraisers: Introduction

 In the following section, we briefly review the Schwarzian derivative, define the Schwarzian process, and use these processes to express the diffusion laws.
-Section \ref{sec:market} describes the financial market for both the investor and fundraiser, where the growth optimal portfolios are derived.
+We describe the financial market for both the investor and fundraiser, in which the growth optimal portfolios (GOPs) are derived, in Section \ref{sec:market}.
 In Section \ref{sec:derivative}, we derive European option prices for the fundraiser, compare them with those of the investor, and demonstrate that the former converges to the latter under certain conditions, which are summarized in Theorem \ref{them:main} (the main theorem of this study).
-As an application, we consider the pricing of ESOs.
-We propose a numerical scheme for call option prices in markets with bubbles using the convergence result in Section \ref{sec:bse}.
-Finally, various examples are provided in Section \ref{sec:example}.
+In Section \ref{sec:bse}, we propose a numerical scheme for call option prices in markets with bubbles using the convergence result.
+Finally, we provide various examples in Section \ref{sec:example}.